mosdef-hub/foyer/README.md

 * [Installation instructions](docs/installation.rst)

 ### Citing Foyer:
-* If you use this package, please cite [our paper](https://arxiv.org/abs/1812.06779), which is currently a pre-print.
+* If you use this package, please cite [our paper](https://arxiv.org/abs/1812.06779), which is currently a pre-print, and has been accepted for publication at [Computational Materials Science](https://www.journals.elsevier.com/computational-materials-science).
+ * The paper and examples in this work were developed for tag [paper_COMMAT_2019](https://github.com/mosdef-hub/foyer/tree/paper_COMMAT_2019)

 * Please also cite the github repository, https://github.com/mosdef-hub/foyer

 #### [![License](https://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)